apikzorian/P3-BehavioralCloning/README.md

 ### Removing Extreme Data

 The most useful step in augmenting the data was removing data that would bias the model too far to the right or left.
-I provided my model with a threshold value which would decrease incrementally with each epoch.
-My model would reject values that were less than this threshold value, so as the epochs got higher and higher, my model would be accepting smaller and smaller values.
+We provided the model with a threshold value which would decrease incrementally with each epoch.
+The model would reject values that were less than this threshold value, so as the epochs got higher and higher, my model would be accepting smaller and smaller values.
+If the angle was higher than 0.1, we were refer to the threshold to see if this angle was acceptable.
+If it was higher than 0.1, it would be rejected.
 This was an extremeley important step, as it allowed the car to drive around the track without being exposed steering angles higher than 0.1, making it take less drastic turns and swerve less on the road.

-## Training
+## Training the Model

 For our model, we utilized a keras fit_generator model.
 This trains the model on data that is given batch-by-batch.
 The advantage of using the fit_generator is that it lets you augment your data on your CPU while training your model in parallel on the GPU.
 The generator keeps taking batches until it has received enough, so it is easy to feed it copious amounts of data.

-### Training vs Validation

 We randomly removed 10% of the training data to use for validation data.
 We generated a fit_generator for both the training and validation data, and gave both to our model.
+Our model accepted 10 samples of values for validation.
+The resulting validation loss, along with the actual performance along the track, would be the final determining factors of our model's fitness.

 ### Model Structure